 Olivia's second marriage was to Pierre Galante, the editor of Paris Match.
 They had a daughter, Gisèle.
 Although the couple divorced in 1979 they remained on good terms and Olivia nursed him in his final illness.
 He died in 1998.

-Now in her late nineties, Olivia is enjoying a quiet retirement in Paris, France.
+Olivia lived a long and fruitful life.
+She enjoyed a quiet retirement in Paris, France.
 In 2008 she received the National Medal for the Arts from President George W. Bush who finished his speech: 'for her persuasive and compelling skill as an actress in roles from Shakespeare's Hermia to Margaret Mitchell's Melanie.
 Her independence, integrity, and grace won creative freedom for herself and her fellow film actors.'

 Olivia de Havilland Academy AwardsTwo Wins: